How to Budget for an Externally Funded Graduate Assistant

 State Funded GA Time Limit Policy

-Beginning academic year 2014-2015, the Graduate College will enforce maximum time limits for state funded GAs.
+Beginning fall 2015, the Graduate College will enforce maximum time limits for state funded GAs.
 Please review the State GA Funding Policy for the details of the policy regarding maximum time limits for state funded GAs, and its enforcement.
 Please be sure to advise your graduate students accordingly.

 How to Request a Graduate Assistant